vivetriv/DS-cheats/1_messin_with_dataframes.md

 -   `arrange(df, var/col)` : arranges dataframe with given variable in ascending order.
 Use `desc(var/col)` for descending order.
 -   Analysis code should never assume a particular row order for the data.
 Ordering rows is nice for human viewing, however.
 -   `table(col/var)` : Builds a table with frequency of each observations for the specified column.
--   `group_by(col/var)` : Distributed the entire dataset into "buckets" allocated by individual observations of the specified variable.
+-   `group_by(col/var)` : Distributes the entire dataset into "buckets" allocated according to the levels of the specified variable/s (factor/s).
 Preferred over `table()` as this func allocates the rows by levels of the var/factor, which makes further analysis simpler.
+For instance, if `group_by(continent, year)`, imagine buckets labelled *"continent x, year y"* with the corresponding data for all observations for all combinations of the continent-year pairing allocated buckets accordingly.

 ``` r
 g %>%